 The Mandate: Under current state law, originally enacted in 1909, the only banking institutions that are permitted to accept deposits from local governments are commercial banks and trust companies.
 In fact, New York is one of only a handful of states that does not allow other banking institutions, such as credit unions, to accept municipal deposits.
 Consequently, the cash management needs of local governments in New York State, which are estimated to be $6 to $8 billion, all must be handled by commercial banks, effectively giving them a monopoly over the deposit of public funds.

 The Solution: Enact legislation that would allow savings banks, savings and loan associations and credit unions to accept deposits from municipalities.
-Over the past several years, a number of bills have been introduced by the State Legislature which would accomplish this, but to date, none has ever passed both houses.
 During these difficult economic times, municipal officials need to have as much flexibility as possible to assist them in their efforts to balance their tight budgets while keeping property taxes down.
 Expanding depository options for municipalities will not only help them in this effort, but will help local economies as well.